"Pleased to meet you......."

 KEVIN M HICKSON RMN RNLD

-Mental health and learning disability nurse.
-Instructor in Tai Chi Ch’uan and Qigong.
+Mental health and learning disability nurse, Community practice teacher, Instructor in Tai Chi Ch’uan and Qigong.

 Kevin is a registered mental health and learning disability nurse with over 38 years clinical experience in the National Health Service and in private practice.
-This experience includes working with a broad range of mental health issues, Autism spectrum conditions, teaching and supervision, family support, and the application of Applied Behaviour Analysis (ABA), particularly for children and adolescents with behaviour that challenges.
+This experience includes working with a broad range of mental health issues, Autism/Asperger Syndrome, teaching and supervision, family support, and the application of Applied Behaviour Analysis (ABA), particularly for children and adolescents with behaviour that challenges.

-He is currently an active member of the Royal College of Nursing and is a Trustee of registered charity Painted Dog Conservation UK.
+He is currently an active member of the Royal College of Nursing and is a Trustee of a registered charity.

 He is currently working as a mental health nurse therapist in private practice and as an instructor in Tai Chi Chuan and Qigong.